FeatureBaseDB/featurebase/docs/getting-started.md

 curl localhost:10101/index/repository -X POST
 ```

-Repository IDs are the main focus of the `repository` index, so we chose `repo_id` as the column label.

 Let's create the `stargazer` frame which has user IDs of stargazers as its rows:
 ```
 curl localhost:10101/index/repository/frame/stargazer \